stakater/mto-docs/content/how-to-guides/aws-pricing.md

 - If you delete your data feed subscription, Amazon EC2 doesn't remove the read and write permissions for the AWS data feed account on either the bucket or the data files.
 You must remove these permissions yourself.

-- If you encrypt your Amazon S3 bucket using server-side encryption with a AWS KMS key stored in AWS Key Management Service (SSE-KMS), you must use a customer managed key.
+- If you encrypt your Amazon S3 bucket using server-side encryption with an AWS KMS key stored in AWS Key Management Service (SSE-KMS), you must use a customer managed key.
 For more information, see Amazon S3 bucket server-side encryption in the Amazon CloudWatch Logs User Guide.

 ### Configure an IAM Policy